From Surveys to Narratives: Rethinking Cultural Value Adaptation in LLMs: Adaptation with Additional Narratives

+Beyond surveys, our additional sources contribute different kinds of supervision.
+Wikipedia introduces largely declarative, encyclopedic context about institutions, historical trajectories, and everyday practices.
+Because this material is descriptive and source-based, it tends to regularize the model toward factual consistency and mitigate catastrophic forgetting during cultural finetuning.
+By contrast, NormAd supplies procedural, scenario-based norms-roles, obligations, and sanctions expressed in concrete situations, so the training signal is closer to how cultural rules are applied in behavior-sensitive settings.

+Empirically (Table~\ref{tab:diagonality-results}), combining NormAd on top of WVS (\textit{WVS+NormAd}) gives the largest gains in cultural distinctiveness and culture-task F1.
+For example, on Llama-3.1-8B-IT we see \diagonality $0.76{\to}0.89$ and F1-Cult.\ $29.61{\to}40.94$, along with a clearer diagonal in Figure~\ref{fig:three_clusters}.
+Adding Wikipedia to WVS (\textit{WVS+Wiki}) usually keeps or improves MMLU while maintaining cultural separation, and using all three together often gives the best MMLU for Llama/Gemma.

+We observe that this happens due to NormAd contains concrete, situation-based rules, so the model learns how to apply norms in decisions.
+Wikipedia provides broad factual background, which helps keep general knowledge stable and offsets drift from training only on surveys (WVS).
+As a result, narrative-only fine-tuning can make knowledge less stable (Appendix~\ref{app:full_invalid_ratio}), and WVS-only adapters tend to blur across cultures (\S\ref{subsec:cultural_interference}).
+Mixing \textit{WVS+NormAd} restores cultural separation, and adding Wikipedia yields the most reliable balance overall.

-\textbf{Improved \diagonality with Wikipedia and NormAd.} The addition of Wikipedia and NormAd significantly enhances cultural distinctiveness (i.e., \diagonality).
+\textbf{Improved \diagonality with Wikipedia and NormAd.} The addition of Wikipedia and NormAd often enhances cultural distinctiveness, with improvements statistically significant in most cases (see Table \ref{tab:diagonality-results}).
 Table~\ref{tab:diagonality-results} shows that integrating these datasets consistently improves \diagonality scores across all three models, indicating more culturally distinct behavior.
 For instance, Llama-3.1-8B-IT's \diagonality improves from $0.76$ (WVS-only) to $0.89$ (WVS+NormAd).
 Figure~\ref{fig:three_clusters} illustrates this shift, as the heatmaps become more diagonal and show reduced cross-cultural interference. \emph{Incorporating additional cultural narratives retains cultural distinctiveness.}

 \textbf{Improve over WVS alone in many cases.} The addition of Wikipedia and NormAd data leads to notable gains in offensive classifications compared to training with WVS data alone.
 For instance, Llama-3.1-8B-IT's performance on the offensiveness classification tasks (denoted as \textbf{F1 Cult.} in Table \ref{tab:diagonality-results}) rises from 29.61\% (WVS-only) to 40.94\% (WVS+NormAd), reflecting the value of richer, context-laden cultural information.
 However, Gemma-2-9B-IT and Qwen2.5-7B-IT see a marginal change in F1 Cult., when WVS is augmented with NormAd.
 This highlights that while Llama-3.1-8B-IT showed clear benefits on this downstream task from narrative augmentation, the effect on tasks is model-dependent.